-There are certainly many great things about being an INFP personality type.
+There are certainly many great things about being INFP, one of the 16 Myers-Briggs personality types.
 We’re highly creative individuals who inspire others.
 We have a rich inner world that allows us to escape the dryness of a life filled with routine and structure.

 We show an amazing amount of compassion for others, despite being so different from the rest of the population.
-We’re deeply sensitive and caring, and the best part is that we usually don’t expect anything from anyone in return.
+We’re deeply sensitive and caring, and the best part is, we usually don’t expect anything from anyone in return.

 (What’s your personality type?
 Take a free personality assessment.)